Chart Color Schemes

 East Hills's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-East Hills residents show positive health outcomes, according to data analysis by AreaSearch.
-Mortality rates and health conditions align with national benchmarks, but certain cohorts have higher prevalence of common health issues.
+East Hills residents show positive health outcomes according to data analysis by AreaSearch.
+Mortality rates and health conditions align with national averages, with low prevalence of common health issues among the general population but higher rates among older, at-risk cohorts.

 Frequently Asked Questions - Health